marcmascarell/arrayer/README.md

 [![Latest Stable Version](https://poser.pugx.org/mascame/arrayer/v/stable.svg)](https://packagist.org/packages/mascame/arrayer)
 [![License](https://poser.pugx.org/mascame/arrayer/license.svg)](https://packagist.org/packages/mascame/arrayer)

 Array manipulation.
-Get, set, delete keys with dot notation, prepares an array to be put in a file (Very useful for configuration files).
+Get, set & delete keys with dot notation, also prepares an array to be put in a file (php array or json).

 Installation
 --------------

 Require this package in your composer.json and run composer update:

-    "mascame/arrayer": "2.*"
+    "mascame/arrayer": "3.*"

-Laravel
+Laravel (is not mandatory to use it)
 --------------

 Add the Service Provider to `app/config` at the bottom of Providers: